felixwatts/slapdash/README.md

 ### Edit a dashboard

 Each dashboard is configured by the file `~/.slapdash/dashboards/<dashboard name>.xml`.
 Use you favorite code editor to edit the configuration file.
 You should get autocomplete and validation due to the provided schema file.

-After editing a dashboard you must restart your Slapdash server for the changes to take effect.
+Changes to dashboard files take effect immediately on save.

 ## Dashboard configuration